linkerd/website/linkerd.io/content/2.10/tasks/troubleshooting.md

 mirrored.

-Make sure services are marked to be mirrored correctly at remote, and delete if there are any unecessary ones.
+Make sure services are marked to be mirrored correctly at remote, and delete if there are any unnecessary ones.

 ## The "linkerd-viz" checks {#l5d-viz}